tatjam/tatjam.github.io/dev/res/Mathematics/solar-sail.md

 - Inelastic (equivalent to a perfectly black surface), where the balls stick to our spacecraft.
 - A mix between the two.

-The direction of the reflected balls will be assumed to respect an ideal collision with a flat plane, which is equivalent to assuming fully specular reflections.
-In reality, solar sail models consider a mixture between diffuse and specular reflections, and also consider transmission and diffraction [^1].
+The direction of the reflected balls will be assumed to obey an ideal collision with a flat plane, which is equivalent to assuming fully specular reflections.
+In reality, solar sail models consider a mix between diffuse and specular reflections, and also consider transmission and diffraction [^1].

 [^1]: Samuel M. Thompson, Nishanth Pushparaj, Chantal Cappelletti, *Reflective and transmissive solar sails: Dynamics, flight regimes and applications*.